Education in Kosovo: High secondary education, gymnasiums, and professional schools

 The high secondary education is organized in the general and professional education.
 The high secondary education lasts 3 or 4 years depending on the educational curricula designed by the MEST.
 All students are entitled to pursue this level on voluntary basis.
 The high secondary education is divided into two categories: the general and professional education.
 The main goal of the secondary professional education, which includes professional schools, is to prepare the students for labor market, but it also offers possibilities of applying for higher post-secondary or university studies.
 This type of education is organized in eight types of schools, where the classes are held in several profiles.

 Special education

 In accordance with the law on education, the rights to special education in Kosovo have those children that don't have or are not able to have normal education.
 In Kosovo there are total of 7 schools for special education and 64 adjoining classes.
 The classes are held in regular schools.

 International Schools

 In Kosovo, there are International Schools, such as the Finnish School of Kosovo, and the International Learning Group.

 Higher education

+Higher education is available of attaining in various universities and different educational institutions offering high professional education.